uthcode/learntosolveit/source/python.rst

 **9. What is difference between the terms iterable and iterator?**

         Iterator generally points to a single instance in a collection.
         Iterable implies that one may obtain an iterator from an object to traverse over its elements - and there's no need to iterate over a single instance, which is what an iterator represents.

+        Behind the scenes, the iterator statement calls iter() on the container object.
+        The function returns an iterator object that defines the method next() which accesses elements in the container one at a time.
+StopIterationException terminates

         A collection is iterable.
 An iterator is not iterable because it's not a collection.::